-Determining Loan Eligibility Upon receipt of the required applications, the Office of Financial Aid will determine the student's loan eligibility and originate the loan.
-New borrowers must complete Loan Entrance Counseling and sign a Master Promissory Note, to be done electronically at https://studentloans.gov.
-Students who have previously borrowed a Direct Loan and signed a Master Promissory Note will not need to sign another Note.
+Determining Loan Eligibility: Upon receipt of the required applications, the Office of Financial Aid will determine the student's loan eligibility and originate the loan.
+All Direct Loan borrowers must complete the Annual Student Loan Acknowledgment electronically at studentloans.gov each time they accept a loan.
+New borrowers must complete Loan Entrance Counseling and sign a Master Promissory Note, to be done electronically at studentloans.gov.
+Students who have previously borrowed a Direct Loan and signed a Master Promissory Note will not need to sign another Note but must still complete the Annual Student Loan.

-Crediting the Student's Account Loans are credited to the student's account in two equal disbursements, one at the beginning of each semester.
+Crediting the Student's Account: Loans are credited to the student's account in two equal disbursements, one at the beginning of each semester.

-Repayment Payments are not required until six months after graduation, withdrawal, or reduction to less than half-time status.
+Repayment is not required until six months after graduation, withdrawal, or reduction to less than half-time status.
 There is no prepayment penalty.
 The Standard Repayment Plan allows for a repayment period of ten years.
 Alternative repayment plans allowing for a longer repayment period are also available.
-More information is available at https://studentaid.ed.gov/ repay-loans/understand/plans.
+Other programs, such as income based repayment and loan forgiveness, may be available.
+More information is available at financialaid.richmond.edu/financial-wellness/ repayment.html.

-Federal Direct Parent Loan for Undergraduate Students (PLUS)

-The Federal Direct PLUS Loan is a credit-based loan made to the parents of dependent undergraduate students.
+Federal Direct Parent Loan for Undergraduate Students (PLUS): The Federal Direct PLUS Loan is a credit-based loan made to the parents of dependent undergraduate students.
 Parents may borrow up to the Cost of Attendance minus any other financial aid for which the student is eligible.
-The interest rate on PLUS loans disbursed between July 1, 2017 and June 30, 2018 is 7.00%.
+The interest rate on PLUS loans disbursed between July 1, 2020 and June 30, 2021 is 5.30%.
 The interest rate is set by the federal government every July 1st for the following year.
-A 4.264% origination fee is deducted from the amount borrowed.
-We strongly recommend the PLUS program before considering private loan options.
-To apply, submit the 2018-19 FAFSA and the 2018-19 Federal Direct PLUS application.
-These forms are available at financialaid.richmond.edu/forms.
-A credit check will be done to determine eligibility for this loan.
-New borrowers must sign a Master Promissory Note, to be done electronically at https://studentloans.gov.
+A 4.228% origination fee is deducted from the amount borrowed.